ColoursofOSINT/findmydevice/README.md

 * [ThirdParty Support](ThirdParty)
 * [Push Support (UnifiedPush/ntfy)](PushSupport)

 OpenCellID is a collection of celltower and there location.
 You can register on their [page](https://opencellid.org/) and retrieve an API_KEY.
 After you've created an account go to Access Tokens and copy the token.
 (Something like: pk.xxxxx)

 Please enter this key to the settings of the application.
 When you than try to get the location the coordinates of the celltower will be send too.

+## Push Notification
-10.n FMD uses [UnifiedPush](https://unifiedpush.org/) to receive push notifications.
+FMD uses [UnifiedPush](https://unifiedpush.org/) to receive push notifications.
 Hence you need to have a [distributor app](https://unifiedpush.org/users/distributors/) installed on your phone if you want to use push.
 Then FMD Server will act as the *application server*, and e.g. ntfy Server will act as the *push server*.